 Summer in the North York Moors kicks off in June, and really gets going in July and August.
-It's a time for getting outdoors, enjoying long lazy days at the Yorkshire Coast, and a packed calendar of festivals from seafood and Regattas, to arts and music.
+It's a time for getting outdoors, enjoying long lazy days at the Yorkshire Coast.

 The sun doesn't set until after 9.30pm here at the height of summer, and daylight hangs on for another hour, so there's no excuse not to manage to pack a lot in.
 As we're the driest upland area in the country, we've plenty of ideas for sunny days too.

 That fabulous National Park coast and amazing countryside also means there's lots to do with the kids as well.
 Find out what wildlife is around right now with our nature calendar, full of tips, seasonal walks and ideas on the best places to spot birds, animals and wildflowers.

 The North York Moors' doors are thrown wide open at this time of year for all sorts of outdoor adventures for all ages and abilities.
 Summer is the perfect time to try surfing, biking, sea kayaking, gliding, horse riding or go skimming through the treetops with Go Ape! and Tree Top Junior, perfect for little monkeys (6 years and over or more than 1m tall).

 For those who prefer their feet firmly on the ground, then there's miles and miles of paths to choose from, 1,408 miles to be precise… but don't worry we've made it easy for you by pulling together a fantastic series of downloadable walks covering every corner of the National Park.
 It’s all here and ready for you to hit the trails.